How to Journal

 Occasionally, depending on the time of day you sign up, there can be small delay in starting your daily nudges.
 If you haven’t received a nudge within 72 hours, please contact a member of the team.

-How do I join the Club Soda Slack?
+How do I join the Club Soda group on Telegram?

-You’ll find a link to join our private Club Soda Slack once you’ve logged in and begun the course.
-Joining Slack is simple and easy, and we’ve included comprehensive instructions in the course.
-You are welcome to be part of our community on Slack for as long as it’s helpful to you.
-If you have any difficulties getting into Slack, do get in touch.
+You’ll find the instructions to join our Telegram group once you’ve logged in and begun the course.
+You are welcome to be part of our group on Telegram for as long as it’s helpful to you.
+If you have any difficulties getting started with Telegram, do get in touch.

 Who’s behind the course?